 The below question is answered by Dr.James Craigie of(opens in a new tab)Does anybody have any idea what the difference is 'surgically' when (opens in a new tab) involves removing an implant that has developed a capsular contracture?
 That is what my situation is.
 I'm wondering if the skin that has been stretched over the implant will be removed, or become part of the new flap?
 Thirty percent of our patients have previous implant surgery that has failed.
 During the reconstruction we remove the implant, implant capsule and any Alloderm that may have been used.
 We also must return the chest muscle to its natural position because the implant always goes under the muscle.
 Unfortunately the muscle may be permanently changed from implant (opens in a new tab).
 The stretched skin over the implant is allowed to recover and usually not removed.
 If the skin initially needed to be stretched by the implant/expander then that indicates breast skin has been removed during the mastectomies.
 Usually skin from the DIEP will be needed depending on previous radiation and size of the (opens in a new tab) breast.
 If the remaining breast skin is thin, tight, too scarred or damaged by radiation we may need to remove more of it at another surgical stage. -James Craigie Center for Natural Breast Reconstruction

-Have questions for our surgeons?
-Submit your questions today and get answers straight from our surgical team!
+Have questions for our surgeons? (opens in a new tab) and get answers straight from our surgical team!
 No matter where you are in your reconstruction process, we are here to help!